hughbris/grav-plugin-admin-addon-toast-ui-editor/README.md

 #   css: 'https://uicdn.toast.com/editor/latest/toastui-editor.min.css'
 defaults:
   usageStatistics: false # https://nhn.github.io/tui.editor/latest/#Collect-statistics-on-the-use-of-open-source
+  initialEditType: 'markdown'
+  previewStyle: 'vertical'
 ```

 **`assets.js`** / **`assets.css`**: Toggle these on in Admin or add the property directly into YAML if you want to set a URL for the Toast UI script and stylesheet assets.
 The default is the official CDN URL (latest version permalink).
 If you toggle either of these fields `off` or do not set them, the plugin will use a local copy.
 In most cases, this is sufficient.

+**`defaults.initialEditType`**
+**`defaults.previewStyle`**: Set [default (global) options](https://nhn.github.io/tui.editor/latest/ToastUIEditorCore) for any editors created in blueprints.
+These can be overridden for any specific field in blueprints as explained under [Usage below](#custom-field-options).
+These options, and only a small selection of others, are available through the plugin's Admin template.
+However, you can add any others you find in this [well-documented API](https://nhn.github.io/tui.editor/latest/ToastUIEditorCore) manually by editing the plugin's YAML configuration.

 **`defaults.usageStatistics`**: [Send your hostname to Google Analytics](https://nhn.github.io/tui.editor/latest/#Collect-statistics-on-the-use-of-open-source).
 ToastUI has this enabled by default, but it is _off_ here by default.
 By all means help a great open source project to collect usage data, I'm just not going to enable that by default on behalf of my users when the data custodian is an advertising corporation.